chimera-linux/chimera-linux.github.io/downloads/index.md

 about what is actually available and what you should end up using, as well as how to use it.

-OCI containers are avaiable through [DockerHub](https://hub.docker.com/r/chimeralinux/chimera) for a subset of officially supported architectures.
+OCI containers are available through [DockerHub](https://hub.docker.com/r/chimeralinux/chimera) for a subset of officially supported architectures.